A Blockbuster Tutankhamun Exhibition Is Coming To Sydney

 Tell them ellaslist sent you:

-Although it isn’t set to land until 2021, we’re all kinds of excited for the world’s largest King Tut exhibition outside of Egypt to arrive down under.
+Although it isn’t set to land until early 2021, we’re all kinds of excited for the world’s largest King Tut exhibition outside of Egypt to arrive down under.

 The Tutankhamun: Treasures of the Golden Pharaoh exhibition will spend six months in Sydney as part of its 10-country tour, before being housed permanently in the new Grand Egyptian Museum near the Giza Pyramids.
 The exhibit promises to be a fascinating spectacle, showcasing more than 150 objects from Tutankhamun’s tomb, alongside 60 that have never previously been displayed outside of Egypt.
 The Pharaoh’s pure-gold coffin is too heavy to carry so will not be leaving Egypt, however included within the exhibition will be a miniature coffin—a canopic coffinette— which is where Tut’s liver was.